Links: Ecuador Conservation Organizations

-These are the organizations which photographer Bruce Farnsworth believes are doing the best work to identify conservation needs in the forested habitats of Ecuador and empower local communities through education and grass-roots programs to participate in long-term efforts.
+These are organizations which RawRainforest Immersion Photography Tours find most knowledgable and effective.
+Several non-profits are doing solid work to identify conservation needs in the forested habitats of Ecuador and supporting local communities through grass-roots education, events and technical advice.

-Leading grassroots coalition of government authorities, contributing scientists and local indigenous and mestizo communities working to establish measures for watershed managements, sustainable energy design and river protection
+Bruce Farnsworth has contributed photographic support over the years to ERI.
+Matt Terry, executive director, is a professional kayaker and self-trained hydrologist.
+ERI partners with the local organization, Fundación Rio Napo.
+Together, both organizations have formed a leading grassroots coalition of government authorities, contributing scientists and local indigenous and mestizo communities working to establish measures for watershed managements, sustainable energy design and river protection.

 Lowland Quichua communities sharing their local forests and culture as a sustainable source of income.
-We have wonderful personal experiences with this organization.
-Please consider a stay at one of their communities.
+We have wonderful personal experiences with this organization and will be developing future tours with their member communities.

 Wildlife Conservation Society